hindu-comm/weblogs/manasataramgini/2016/08/2016-08-31_sulapurue1b9a3asya-vicarae1b8a5.md

 and I attended there was the talk of convincing white indologists by writing objective rebuttals.
 It struck me that it was not at all an issue of facts per say.”
-Somakhya: “hanta\!
+Somakhya: “hanta!
 I was not spared of that either.
 It was none other than our friends Sharvamanyu and Vidrum who tried to seek my assistance in writing such material to post on the internet.
 You are right; now this is what the śūlapuruṣa alluded to when he talks of the same ‘*object or corpus of facts*‘ being differently apprehended by different people.
 The white indologist and their native or Japanese imitators are never going to ever see it like you or me do notwithstanding the number of additional facts we bring to the table.
 The same things will always produce the same divergent images in them and in us.
 And if you were to think that is purely subjective, I would say that it is not necessarily the case: In fact it is rather notable that the same body of facts will produces tolerably predictably divergent images in the two groups.
-In the past there were mleccha historians who could see the facts in large part like ourselves – e.g.
-Kincaid or Tod, which would also argue against pure subjectivity.
+In the past there were mleccha historians who could see the facts in large part like ourselves – e.g. Kincaid or Tod, which would also argue against pure subjectivity.
 When a modern mleccha claims to be ‘correcting’ these earlier mleccha-s through his revised understanding he is indeed falling into the misapprehension the śūlapuruṣa had raised.
 That is why I admit that he has point when he says history is not just the spade-work of the facts.”

 Lootika: “This brings me to a peculiar situation.
 The center-right fellows had called a banker patronized by the current government of